Bombing of Tokyo (10 March 1945)

 The attack on Tokyo was an intensification of the air raids on Japan which had begun in June 1944.
 Prior to this operation, the USAAF had focused on a precision bombing campaign against Japanese industrial facilities.
 These attacks were generally unsuccessful, which contributed to the decision to shift to firebombing.
-The operation during the early hours of 10 March was the first major firebombing raid against a Japanese city, and the USAAF units employed significantly different tactics from those used in precision raids, including bombing by night with the aircraft flying at low altitudes.
+The operation during the early hours of 10 March was the first major firebombing raid against a Japanese city.
+The USAAF units employed significantly different tactics from those used in precision raids, including bombing by night with the aircraft flying at low altitudes.
 The extensive destruction caused by the raid led to these tactics becoming standard for the USAAF's B-29s until the end of the war.

 There has been a long-running debate over the morality of the 10 March firebombing of Tokyo.
-The raid is often cited as a key example in criticism of the Allies' strategic bombing campaigns, with many historians and commentators arguing that it was not acceptable for the USAAF to deliberately target civilians, and other historians stating that the USAAF had no choice but to change to area bombing tactics given that the precision bombing campaign had failed.
+The raid is often cited as a key example in criticism of the Allies' strategic bombing campaigns.
+Many historians and commentators argue that it was not acceptable for the USAAF to deliberately target civilians; other historians believe that the USAAF had no choice but to change to area bombing tactics given that the precision bombing campaign had failed.
 It is generally acknowledged that the tactics used against Tokyo and in similar subsequent raids were militarily successful.
-The attack is commemorated at two official memorials, several neighborhood memorials, and a privately run museum.
+The attack is commemorated in Japan at two official memorials, several neighborhood memorials, and a privately owned museum.